What Is Spinal Stenosis?

 to hold the bones together while they mend.
 This can also speed recovery time.

-Prevention should also be a main focus.
-This includes:
+No matter your age or your physical ability, prevention should be a main focus.
+This

 Staying physically fit and getting regular exercise.
 This can help lead to a healthier spine by improving endurance and strengthening

 Staying at a healthy weight.
 This reduces the load placed on the spine.